How to apply for an identity card - Police

 You can be issued with a temporary identity card on application, for example, if the documents verifying your identity have got lost or stolen.
 In that case, a temporary identity card will generally be valid until you receive a new identity document.

 You will receive the temporary identity card with you from a police station, and it is valid for no more than four months.
-You cannot submit the passport photograph needed for a temporary identity card electronically, but you must append two paper photographs to the application.
 You cannot use a temporary identity card as a travel document, nor does it have a chip allowing you to use online services.
 You can only apply for the card from the police, not from a Finnish mission abroad.

 Foreigner's identity card

-You can be issued with an identity card if you are a foreign citizen permanently resident in Finland, your details have been entered in the Population Information System, and you have a valid residence permit or residence card or your right of residence has been registered.
+You can be issued with an identity card if you are a foreign citizen permanently resident in Finland, your personal information, including municipality of residence in Finland, is entered in the Population Information System, and you have a valid residence permit or residence card or your right of residence has been registered.

 A foreigner’s identity card is issued for no longer than five years or until the expiry of the applicant’s residence permit or residence card, whichever is sooner.
 A foreigner’s identity card cannot be used as a travel document and can only be applied for from the police, not from a Finnish mission abroad.